Skoystah/voucher.io/README.md

 # voucher.io

-A small application to retrieve available parking vouchers for Leuven.
+A web application to retrieve and manage available parking vouchers for Leuven.

 ## Features

 - Retrieve a list of parking vouchers usable for SMS parking in Leuven
 - Filter vouchers by duration and usage
-- Mark vouchers as used so they cannot be selected again
+- Mark vouchers as used so they will no longer be retrieved
-- Web interface for easy voucher lookup and management
+- Web interface for easy voucher lookup and management using a REST API
-- REST API for programmatic access
+- CLI interface for admin access
+- Add vouchers in bulk via a csv file (under development)

 ---